msaidzengin/compress/README.md

-# compress
-Compressing and Decompressing files in Java
+## Compressing and Decompressing text files in Java